EmirAlpKocak/ExtractWiFiPasswords/README.md

 If you get "Not found" as password, it means that you may need to run the program as administrator or the WiFi has no password.

 Requires .NET Framework 4.0.

+⚠️ If you get a warning from your antivirus, it is false positive.